Ann Mackay: Biography

-Mackay is a frequent performer at venues and festivals across Europe (including the Aldeburgh Festival, Cheltenham Music Festival, Three Choirs Festival), America and Australia (including performances at the Sydney Opera House) and has performed with numerous orchestras including the Royal Philharmonic Orchestra, London Symphony Orchestra, Bournemouth Symphony Orchestra, BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, English Chamber Orchestra, London Mozart Players, City of London Sinfonia, Royal Liverpool Philharmonic Orchestra and others.
-She also has performed regularly on BBC radio and television.
+Mackay is a frequent performer at venues and festivals across Europe (including the Aldeburgh Festival, Cheltenham Music Festival, Three Choirs Festival), America, and Australia (including performances at the Sydney Opera House).
+She has also performed with numerous orchestras including the Royal Philharmonic Orchestra, London Symphony Orchestra, Bournemouth Symphony Orchestra, BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, English Chamber Orchestra, London Mozart Players, City of London Sinfonia, Royal Liverpool Philharmonic Orchestra and others.
+Moreover, she has performed regularly on BBC radio and television.

-In 1983 Mackay played Rose Trelawny in BBC Radio 4's 1983 production of Julian Slade's musical play Trelawny.
-In 1988 Mackay starred in Sadler's Wells Opera Company's four month West End run and UK tour of Noël Coward's Bitter Sweet (the first professional revival since its 1929 premiere).
-In 1989 Mackay sang in John Rutter's Requiem under the direction of the composer at the Three Choirs Festival in Hereford.
-In 1990 Mackay toured France, Italy, Spain and the UK with the European Community Chamber Orchestra as their Guest Singer of the Year In 1992 the Worshipful Company of Musicians elected Mackay a John Clementi Fellow, one of their most prestigious awards for a "professional musician of outstanding ability" for her study of the music of George Frideric Handel.
+In 1983, Mackay played Rose Trelawny in BBC Radio 4's 1983 production of Julian Slade's musical play Trelawny.
+In 1988, Mackay starred in Sadler's Wells Opera Company's four-month West End run and UK tour of Noël Coward's Bitter Sweet (the first professional revival since its 1929 premiere).
+The following year, she sang in John Rutter's Requiem under the direction of the composer at the Three Choirs Festival in Hereford.
+In 1990, Mackay toured France, Italy, Spain, and the UK with the European Community Chamber Orchestra as their Guest Singer of the Year In 1992, the Worshipful Company of Musicians elected Mackay a John Clementi Fellow, one of their most prestigious awards for a "professional musician of outstanding ability" for her study of the music of George Frideric Handel.
 Her subsequent Handel performances in the roles of Bernedice, Parthenope and Alcina with the Cambridge Handel Opera Group in the 1990s won her critical acclaim.

-In addition to her Handel performances she is highly regarded for her singing of French repertoire and of Richard Strauss (The Daily Telegraph writing of her "naturally beautiful voice with an effortless top that made her an ideal interpreter of Strauss".)
-Mackay has worked with numerous artists in the field of classical music, including Willard White, Simon Rattle, Stephen Cleobury, Nicholas McGegan and Marisa Robles (who described Mackay's voice as "one of the most pure, musical and lovely voices I ever heard".)
+In addition to her Handel performances, she is highly regarded for her singing of French repertoire and of Richard Strauss (The Daily Telegraph writing of her "naturally beautiful voice with an effortless top that made her an ideal interpreter of Strauss".)
+Mackay has worked with numerous artists in the field of classical music, including Willard White, Simon Rattle, Stephen Cleobury, Nicholas McGegan and Marisa Robles (who described Mackay's voice as "one of the purest, musical and lovely voices I ever heard".)

 Many composers have written music specifically for Mackay including the English composer and pianist Jack Gibbons, whose songs have been premiered by Mackay.)